SunnysideAaron/wetesa-1/README.md

 # wetesa-1
 An example CRUD API.
 Uses Go as the language and PostgreSQL as a datastore.
 Web and mobile front ends.

+Website is specifically designed to be run with with or without javascript and css.

 As of 2025-05 this is just a stub while I work on the api part of what will eventually be here.
 I needed a place to start putting decision records on this project which will be far more opinionated and have far more dependencies.